Communist League (New Zealand)

-The Communist League is a New Zealand communist party.
+The Communist League was a New Zealand communist party.

 History

 The party was founded in 1969 by students from Victoria University of Wellington, and was originally named the Socialist Action League.
 The new party rejected the more established groups such as the Communist Party as too authoritarian, conservative, and unimaginative, but at the same time, rejected many of the newer communist groups in New Zealand as disorganised and unfocused.
 It was aligned with the Fourth International (FI), an international grouping of Trotskyist parties.
 The party achieved a certain amount of public recognition for its role in protests against the Vietnam War, and regularly engaged in protests against adventurist United States foreign policy, South African apartheid, in defence of the pro-choice side of the abortion debate, as well as supporting LGBT rights in New Zealand, during the 1970s and 1980s.
 During those decades, the SAL maintained a newspaper of its own, Socialist Action.
 According to the National Library of New Zealand serials catalogue, it ran from 1969 to 1988.

 In the 1980s, the Socialist Workers Party in the United States broke away from Trotskyism, and left the FI.
 A number of other parties in FI also chose to leave, including the Socialist Action League in New Zealand.
 Those members of the Socialist Action League who did not agree with this departure from Trotskyism and the FI were expelled or resigned.
 Later, the Socialist Action League renamed itself the Communist League, following the pattern of the other pro-SWP parties that had left the FI.
 Today, the party is still associated with the Socialist Workers Party's so-called Pathfinder tendency.